Special pleading: Statistical

 This variation occurs when the interpretation of the relevant statistic is "massaged" by looking for ways to reclassify or requantify data from one portion of results, but not applying the same scrutiny to other categories.

+Misuses

+Misuses may occur when it is not understood why something is an exception or when an incorrect exception is applied non-fallaciously or in ignorance.